Château de Navarre: Jeanne of Navarre

-In the 16th century, Queen Joan ruled with her husband Antoine of Navarre for many years, during this time they were called to the King of France and it proposed that Joan and Antoine give up their lands to the Kingdom of France in exchange for territory in France.
+In the 16th century, Queen Joan ruled with her husband Antoine of Navarre for many years, during this time they were called to the King of France.
+It was proposed that Joan and Antoine should give up their lands to the Kingdom of France in exchange for territory in France.
 The Kingdom of Navarre would have passed into French control and they royalty of Navarre would become princelings.
 Joan refused this offer and the Kingdom of Navarre stayed as it was until her death.
 Henry IV was the son of Jeanne and Antoine and would gain the title King of France and Navarre when he became king.

 Josephine

 During the First Empire it was granted to Napoleon's ex-wife Joséphine, who was created Duchess of Navarre.
-In the period following his divorce of Josephine Napoleon showed many acts of kindness and gestures of respect to her - bestowing this property with its income was one of these.
+In the period following his divorce of Josephine, Napoleon showed many acts of kindness and gestures of respect to her - bestowing this property with its income was one of these.
 However, it also enabled him to make sure she was not in Paris during the marriage celebrations to his second wife Marie-Louise and on any subsequent occasion when her presence might have been awkward.

 When Josephine arrived at the Chateau she was not pleased with the state that the Chateau had fallen into.
 She was not very impressed with the inconvenient layout of the house, which was arranged around a three storey high circular salon lit by windows beneath the dome.
 The great central salon was impossible to heat and many of the other rooms rather small.
 Uninhabited for some time the building was shabby and some of the wood panelling actually rotten.
 Arriving as she did in the depths of winter the garden was not shown to advantage as the bare trees exposed vast areas of water.
 The chateau had been built in the middle of a marshy area and despite attempts to form decorative canals, cascades and ponds the amount of water that surrounded the Chateau gave a very bleak outlook. combined with the shabby, cold and doubtless draughty chateau the overall effect was depressing.

 As a result, she wrote to Napoleon telling him that she was going to repair all of the ruins and embellish the estate with the bounty assigned to her.
 While doing these repairs she spent a considerable amount of money returning the chateau to its previous state, and, admittedly in the spring when the garden flowers returned the property showed a certain amount of charm and elegance.